 Introduction to Repatriation: Principles, practice and policies

-Participants should arrive in Broome on Sunday 9th September to commence course on Monday 10th.
-Course will finish at 5pm on Friday 14th September.
+Participants should arrive at venue on Sunday 1st September to commence course on Monday 2nd.
+Course will finish at 5pm on Friday 6th September.

-Transport to Broome must be organised and paid by participant.
+Transport to local airport (TBA) must be organised and paid by participant.
 Options for NCIS organising local travel, catering and accommodation are available – see ‘enrolment’ tab

 The repatriation of ancestral remains is an extraordinary Indigenous achievement and inter-cultural development of the past 40 years.
 Participants will join with Indigenous and non-Indigenous experts and learn on country in order to learn the practice, history, meaning and significance of repatriation for Indigenous peoples, museums and broader society.

-The course is convened by the National Centre for Indigenous Studies at The Australian National University in collaboration with KALACC and Return, Reconcile, Renew project partners (see below)
+The course is convened by the National Centre for Indigenous Studies at The Australian National University in collaboration with with community partners on the Return, Reconcile, Renew project partners (see below)

-What:This is a professional development course delivered through an intensive 5-day program in Broome & Fitzroy Crossing, WA.
+What:This is a professional development course delivered through an intensive 5-day program on country.
 You have the option of taking it with or without assessment, as this is also a graduate course (MUSC8019) for those enrolled in an ANU Masters program (for options see enrolment tab).

 Who:The course is for those interested and engaged in repatriation practice, research and policy-making in community, museum, university and government sectors.

 Presenters:There will be presentations and panels from national and international repatriation experts both Indigenous and non-Indigenous.
-In Fitzroy Crossing participants will learn from experts at the Kimberley Aboriginal Law and Culture Centre (KALACC), the peak organisation for law and culture in the Kimberley, which has been undertaking repatriation responsibilities for the region for over 15 years.
+Participants will learn from traditional owners on country about the challenges and successes of repatriation practice.

 Travel and accommodation

-Participants must organise and pay for their own travel to Broome.
+If flying in, participants must organise and pay for their own travel to Adelaide airport.
+We can organise: